sgiani95/CAS_verificator/README.md

 <li>Uploaded List of CAS Numbers: Provide the option for users to upload a list of CAS numbers.
 This could be in a vertically aligned format, where each CAS number is on a separate line.
 This method would be convenient for bulk verification of multiple CAS numbers at once.

+<li>For the uploaded list of CAS numbers, file format validation (e.g., CSV or plain text) and error handling for invalid or malformed input files.
 </ul>

 <!-- Define the Purpose: What problem does your API solve?
 Clearly articulate the purpose and goals of your API.
 For example, it might provide access to a database, perform specific calculations, integrate with third-party services, etc.

 Identify Endpoints: Determine the endpoints your API will expose.
 An endpoint is a specific URL where your API can be accessed, and each endpoint typically corresponds to a specific function or resource.
 For example: